Functional Medicine For GERD

 Do you suffer from impaired quality of life due to digestive disorders like Gastroesophageal reflux disease (GERD)?
 Have you tried all the medications but don't seem to be really effective in treating your condition?
-Well, you may choose to improve your quality of life parameters by exploring functional medicine approach.
+Well, you may choose to improve your quality of life parameters by exploring the functional medicine approach.

 So, what is GERD really?
 GERD occurs when stomach acid often flows back into the tube connecting your mouth and stomach (esophagus).
 This backwash (acid reflux) can irritate the lining of your esophagus.
 Many people experience acid reflux from time to time.
-GERD is moderate acid reflux that occurs at least twice per week, or moderate to severe acid reflux that occurs at least once weekly.
+GERD is a moderate acid reflux that occurs at least twice per week, or moderate to severe acid reflux that occurs at least once weekly.

 Most Individuals can handle the distress of GERD with lifestyle changes and over-the-counter drugs.
 However, some people with GERD may need stronger drugs or surgery to alleviate symptoms.